 Yes - this was a manipulation of scripture.
 It was a fraud perpetrated by a tribal government in order to maintain its power and authority over that territory.

 Once this manipulation was made, it was perpetuated by the temple institutions that followed.
-This was a primary reason why Jesus railed against the Jewish institution of his time.
+This was the primary reason why Jesus railed against the temple institution of his time.

 The Church also did this